Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Robust Convex Optimization and Scenario Approach

-\end{exmp} From (\ref{robustls}), the LASSO is inherently robust to the uncertainty in the regression matrix $X$, and the weight factor $c_i$ quantifies its robustness property.
-Note that the optimization in (\ref{robustls}) can be reformulated as RCO in (\ref{rcp_opt}).
+\end{exmp} From (\ref{robustls}), the LASSO is inherently robust to the uncertainty in the regression matrix $X$, and the weight factor $c_i$ quantifies its robustness performance.
+Note that the optimization in (\ref{robustls}) can also be reformulated as RCO in (\ref{rcp_opt}).

 \begin{exmp}[Distribution-free robust optimization] Consider a distribution-free robust optimization under moment constraints \bee \min_{\theta\in\Theta}\max_{{q}\in\cP}\bE[f(\theta,{q})] \ene where $f(\theta,q)$ is a utility convex function in the decision variable $\theta$ for any given realization of the random vector $q$, and the expectation $\bE[\cdot]$ is taken with respect to ${q}$.
 Moreover, $\cP$ is a collection of random vectors with the same support, first- and second-moments